vidpavliha/Esd-Platform/README.md

-Esd platform server hosting.
+# Esd platform server hosting.

-Hosting your home servers with raspberyr pi's.
+Hosting your home servers with raspberry pi's.

+> We have all types of raspbery pi's!